BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 create a web test case

 In Katalon, you have a pre-built Keyword Library with hundreds of keywords to choose from.
-These are basically prewritten code snippets for the action you want to automate.
-Simply piece them together and you get an automation test script in an instant, ready to be executed across environments!
+These are essentially prewritten code snippets for the actions you want to automate.
+Simply piece them together to build an automation script instantly, ready to run across environments.

 Here are some sample keywords: